anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Registrar Enroll-Request is the CSR of a PER sent to the CA by the domain registrar (in its role as PKI RA).

 RVR:
-: Registrar Voucher-Request is a request for a voucher signed by the domain registrar to the MASA.
+: Registrar Voucher-Request is a signature-wrapped voucher-request, signed by the domain registrar that sends it to the MASA.
 It may contain the PVR received from the pledge.

+TODO: Section 7.3.2 says "MUST contain ... prior-signed-voucher-request: PVR as received from Registrar-Agent"

 This document uses the following encoding notations in the given JWS-signed artifact examples: